-In recent months, the company has been transformed with new major shareholders, a new board and management and the discontinuation of the oil business conducted as Matra Petroleum.
-At the turn of the decade, the company’s first acquisition into SaaS was completed, bringing the Oxxy platform and brand into the group while broadening the shareholder base.
+In recent months, the company has been transformed with a new board, new management and the discontinuation of the oil business conducted as Matra Petroleum.

-Our objective is to further expand in the SaaS business with additional brands and services that have unique competitive advantages in its target markets.
+Our objective is to further expand in the SaaS business by investing in brands and services that have unique competitive advantages in its target markets.

 Pure Positioning AB